nolanlawson/optimize-js/README.md

 parsing the entire JavaScript file in advance (a luxury the browser can't afford) and inserting parentheses in the cases where we _know_ the function will be immediately executed (or where we have a good hunch).
 That's what `optimize-js` does.

+More details on the IIFE optimization can be found in [this discussion](https://github.com/mishoo/UglifyJS2/issues/886).

 FAQs
 ----